Neck and arm pain – Cervical radiculopathy

 Causes of cervical radiculopathy

-Inflammation around the nerve causing a lack of oxygen and damage to the nerve sheaf cells is considered the most commonly likely explanation, or a true mechanical impingement of the nerve root due to a bone spur or cervical disc herniation, either from spinal wear and tear and degeneration or an injury.
-There are also less common causes, such as infections or tumours.
+The most likely cause of your neck pain or arm pain (cervical radiculopathy) is inflammation around the nerve causing a lack of oxygen and damage to the nerve sheaf cells.
+However, a true mechanical impingement of the nerve root due to a bone spur or cervical disc herniation, either from spinal wear and tear and degeneration or an injury, is also a possible cause.
+Furthermore, there are also less common causes, such as infections or tumours.

 - Tendon reflex changes